fjpreche/ESPClust/README.md

 ## Tutorial

-A tutorial is provided in the Tutorial_ssSIG.ipynb notebook.
+A tutorial is provided in the Tutorial_ESPClust.ipynb notebook.
 This illustrates the functioning of the ssSIG package applied to synthetic and real data (available from the `Data` directory).

 ## List of functions